Cut your injury rate in half by correcting some common running form flaws.

 Davis is not the only running injury expert who believes in and prescribes gait retraining, but she is spearheading the effort to make it a standardized therapy.
 Her research is proceeding on two fronts.
 First, she is performing experiments to determine the specific causal relationships between specific stride flaws and particular injuries.
 Second, she is working to develop the most efficient and reliable methods to correct the flaws.

-Here are four frequently seen stride flaws, their associated injuries, and corrective measures that practitioners like Irene Davis have used successfully with runners.
+Here are four frequently seen running form flaws, their associated injuries, and corrective measures that practitioners like Irene Davis have used successfully with runners.

 Associated Injuries: Patellofemoral Pain Syndrome, Iliotibial Band Friction Syndrome